Ketogenic diet foods – what to eat

-- Meat – Unprocessed meats are low carb and keto-friendly, and organic and grass-fed meat is the most healthy of all.
-But remember that keto is a high-fat diet, not high protein, so you don’t need huge amounts of meat.
-Excess protein (more than your body needs) is converted to glucose, making it harder to get into ketosis.
-A normal amount of meat is enough.
+- Meat – Unprocessed meats are low carb and keto-friendly, and organic and grass-fed meat might be even healthier.2 But remember that keto is a high-fat diet, not high protein, so you don’t need huge amounts of meat.
+Excess protein (more than your body needs) is converted to glucose, making it harder to get into ketosis.3 A normal amount of meat is enough.

 Note that processed meats, like sausages, cold cuts and meat balls often contain added carbs.
 When in doubt look at the ingredients, aim for under 5% carbs.
 Top recipes

-- Fish and seafood – These are all good, excellent even, especially fatty fish like salmon.
+- Fish and seafood – These are all good, especially fatty fish like salmon.
 However, avoid breading, as it contains carbs.
-If you can find wild-caught fish that’s the very best.
-Top recipes
+If you can find wild-caught fish that’s probably the best.4 Top recipes

 - Eggs – Eat them any way, e.g. boiled, fried in butter, scrambled or as omelets, whatever you want.
 Top keto egg recipes